Chengdu, Leshan, Emei--CTourus Day 5

 It was said that a monk began construction of the Giant Buddha in 713 hoping that the Buddha would calm the waters and keep the traveling vessels safe from danger.
 The huge amount of stone removed from the face of the cliff deposited into the river and altered the currents making it safer for ships passing through.
 This Giant Buddha is the largest stone Buddha in the world with its face towards Mount Emei.

-Many travelers hike up and down the sides of the cliffs to see the Giant Buddha.
+Many travelers hiked up and down the sides of the cliffs to see the Giant Buddha.

 I was glad that we did not have to do the tedious hike.